xavierbrt/xavierbrt.github.io/_posts/2020-02-11-mislead-neural-network.markdown

 In this tutorial, we will mislead a neural network, by slightly modifying an input image.
 This process is called an adversarial network.

-We will make the neural network says that an image of Mylene Farmer represents a man.
+We will make a neural network detecting gender says that an image of Mylène Farmer represents a man.
 In a [song](https://www.youtube.com/watch?v=d03wJOgoq1k), Mylène Farmer says *"With no forgery, I am a boy"*.
 Sorry for the forgery.